wu99271053/hico-analysis/readme.md

 the sam file is huge (~200 gb). however the final product small in size.

-docker image is provided for installing necessary package, it is also possible to install using the yml file.
+docker image is provided for installing necessary package, it is also possible to install using the yml file